Functional Neurological Disorder Treatment.

 The aim is not perfection – it’s progress and a growing sense of choice, confidence, and control over your life.

-I work with adults and older adolescents, both online throughout South Africa.
+I work with adults and older adolescents, both in person in Tzaneen and Louis Trichardt and online throughout South Africa.

 FAQs